Five points when renovating to boost rental income

 Establish a concise budget and importantly use a strict schedule of works to avoid time and financial blowouts that could cost you more than you stand to make.

 This is also a good opportunity to update things like kitchen appliances, heaters and air conditioners if they’re starting to look like relics from last century.
-When tenants see a modern, crisp finish it suggests a landlord who considers their safety and comfort.
+When tenants see a modern, crisp finish it suggests a owner that looks after and cares for their investment property.

 4. Manage the project precisely

 The longer it takes to complete the renovations, the longer you’re without any income from the property.
-You need to either hire a professional project manager who can coordinate tradespeople and oversee work to get the job done on time and to budget, or establish yourself in this role and take it very seriously.
+It can be best to either hire a professional project manager who can coordinate tradespeople and oversee work to get the job done on time and to budget, or establish yourself in this role and take it very seriously.

 5. Don’t forget about depreciation

-On completion of the renovations, make sure you arrange for an updated depreciation schedule from an appropriately qualified quantity surveyor.
+On completion of the renovations, one thing you can do is arrange for an updated depreciation schedule from an appropriately qualified quantity surveyor.

 Many of the new items you purchase to replace the outdated ones in your investment can be claimed at the end of each financial year, over the life of your asset.

-These tax savings can really add up and represent a substantial boost to your cashflow position and the long-term sustainability of your overall portfolio.
+These tax savings can really add up and represent a substantial boost to your cashflow position and the long-term sustainability of your overall.